Subject area: Accounting

 Our exchange programme offers you exciting opportunities to study abroad in Year 3 at one of our partner universities in:

 - the USA

 Major accounting firms, as well as other large companies, regularly deliver talks to, and conduct recruitment activities with, our students both on course and through wider programme-related activities.

 With an international community like this one you never know who you will meet and from where in the world they come.

-Contemporary global business, be it for profit or not for profit, is fraught with complexity, tensions, and socio-political, economic and cultural challenges.
-Our accounting-related programmes will prepare you intellectually and practically to embrace these complexities, negotiate tensions and address the wider socio-political and cultural challenges through astute, fiscally appropriate and socially responsible accounting practice.
+Contemporary global business, be it for profit or not for profit, is full of complexity, tensions and socio-political, economic and cultural challenges.
+Our Accounting and Finance related degree programmes will prepare you intellectually and practically to embrace these complexities, negotiate tensions and address the wider socio-political and cultural challenges facing contemporary businesses, governments and not for profit organisations.

 Accountants play a crucial role in business.
 Their ability to measure financial information and use this to make projections affects economic and organisational decision-making at all levels within firms, organisations, and governments.
 Accountancy is one of the fastest-growing areas of business activity.
 Financial accountants report on the performance of an organisation while management accountants provide financial information to help with planning and strategy.

 Studying accounting at the University of Edinburgh offers you a flexible programme of study.
 You are able to combine your study of accounting with business, finance, economics or law and take a range of option courses.
 This offers you a broad-based programme with the flexibility to change direction and specialise through your course choices.

 Our staff have a world-leading reputation as prominent researchers in the accounting discipline.
 Our teaching is therefore grounded in state-of-the-art contemporary research findings and literature.
 This helps to ensure that our graduates develop the necessary personal and professional competencies required to work across a range of roles in contemporary accounting practice, making them very attractive to prospective employers.